House of Wax (2005 film): Lawsuit

 In January 2006, Village Roadshow Studios owners Village Theme Park Management and Warner Brothers Movie World Australia announced they were suing special effects expert David Fletcher and Wax Productions because of a fire on the set during production.

-The $7 million lawsuit alleges that Mr. Fletcher and Wax Productions were grossly negligent over the fire, which destroyed part of the Gold Coast's Warner Bros.
+The $7 million lawsuit alleged that Mr. Fletcher and Wax Productions were grossly negligent over the fire, which destroyed part of the Gold Coast's Warner Bros.
 Movie World studios.
 The alleged grounds of negligence included not having firefighters on stand-by and using timber props near a naked flame.
-The set where the fire broke out has now been demolished and is a field kept for Movie World for future projects.
+The set where the fire broke out was demolished and is now a field kept for Movie World for future projects.

 Release

 Opening in 3,111 theaters, the film grossed $12 million in its opening weekend.
 House of Wax earned $70 million worldwide, $32 million of which came from North American receipts.
 House of Wax also earned $42 million in VHS/DVD rentals.
 A marketing campaign was launched to promote the film entitled "See Paris Die", to capitalize on the appearance of Paris Hilton in the film, as her casting had been met with disapproval by some horror fans.
 The campaign promised that viewers would "See Paris Die" in the film in a gruesome fashion and Hilton created shirts featuring the slogan.

-On July 13, 2021 a collector's edition Blu-Ray of House of Wax was released by Scream Factory in the US & Canada.
+On July 13, 2021, a collector's edition Blu-Ray of House of Wax was released (under license from Warner Bros.) by Scream Factory in the US and Canada.